LIPS-scheme/lips/README.md

 * Library agnostic - you can use it with any JavaScript library,
 * Almost no dependencies (only bn.js for big integers),
 * Easy extension using JavaScript using Macros or functions,
-* Parser symbol transformers allow to add new syntax,
 * Builtin pretty printer,
 * JavaScript object literals with `&(:foo 10)` (created using parser extensions),
 * Builtin help system like in Emacs Lisp,